Screenplay of Royal Space Force: The Wings of Honnêamise: Approach to dialogue and character relationships

 In a roundtable discussion with the anime magazine OUT following the film's theatrical release, Yamaga remarked, "I wanted to taste the sense of liberation I could get if I recognized everything [about human nature] and included it," a view with which Okada had concurred, saying, "this is a film that acknowledges people in their every aspect".
 On the 2000 DVD commentary, Yamaga stated of the character relationships in Royal Space Force that "A critic once said that none of the characters in this film understand each other.
 That there's no communication between the characters.
 He was exactly right.
 The characters don't understand each other at all.
-But throughout the film, there are moments where there are glimpses of understandings between [Shirotsugh] and the other characters ...
+But throughout the film, there are moments where there are glimpses of understanding between [Shirotsugh] and the other characters ...
 In reality, it's okay not to understand each other.
 People all live their individual lives—it's not necessary to feel the same way another feels.
 And in fact you will never understand anybody anyway.
 This is how I feel about the relationships I have with the people in my life."
-(Note: In the 2000 director's commentary, Yamaga and Akai made extensive discussion on the portrayal of Riquinni; Yamaga remarked on the viewer misconception that she made her money as a prostitute, whereas Akai commented that he didn’t think the film's staff themselves fully understood Riquinni: "I think it was our lack of ability that we couldn’t make [her] a more prominent character.")
+(Note: In the 2000 director's commentary, Yamaga and Akai made extensive discussion on the portrayal of Riquinni; Yamaga remarked on the viewer misconception that she made her money as a prostitute, whereas Akai commented that he didn't think the film's staff themselves fully understood Riquinni: "I think it was our lack of ability that we couldn't make [her] a more prominent character.")